rnd-rbn/fluentel/README.md

 ### My question isn't listed here.
 Where can I ask it?

-Create a (new issue here)[https://github.com/rnd-rbn/fluentel/issues/new].
+Create a [new issue here](https://github.com/rnd-rbn/fluentel/issues/new).
 Give it a title and any context in the description.
 Or email me directly aaron@fluen.tel

 ## The Mobile App

-The Fluentel mobile app is a single-button app just like (Shazam)[https://www.shazam.com/apps] or (Noonlight)[https://www.noonlight.com/noonlight-app].
+The Fluentel mobile app is a single-button app just like [Shazam](https://www.shazam.com/apps) or [Noonlight](https://www.noonlight.com/noonlight-app).
 The main thing the Fluentel app does is call your country's Fluentel phone number.

 ### Future Features